 One solution is to have a tablespoon of apple cider vinegar before each main meal.
 It’s important you choose a raw and oraganic apple cider vinegar with the ‘mother’ at the bottom as that's the key element to it!
 This one is great.
 There are people who genuinely produce too much stomach acid and, if you try the apple cider vinegar trick and it seems to make things worse, you can neutralise the acid by taking a little bicarbonate of soda.

 Digestive enzymes break down our food into nutrients so our bodies can absorb them.
 But as we age, we naturally produce fewer of these helpful enzymes.
 You can counteract this by increasing your intake of foods that are higher in digestive enzymes – eating pineapple or papaya before a meal can help.
-If you aren’t a fan of these fruits, instead try a digestive enzyme supplement (available from health food shops), which will give your system a gentle boost to help it do its job properly.
+If you aren’t a fan of these fruits, instead try a digestive enzyme supplement or better yet bitter herbs (available from health food shops), which will give your system a gentle boost to help it do its job properly.

 It’s important to space out your meals so the digestive system actually gets a chance to rest!
 This might require some self discipline if your house is routinely full of bowls of nuts or towers of chocolate boxes during the xmas party season:-)